 Your next step will be to visit the SSA’s application page and start a new claim.
 The application is at least 12 pages long and may take you hours, days, or weeks to complete.
 At any time during the process, you can save your application and come back to it later.

 Step 3: Submit Your Application For Review

 After completing your application, submit it to the SSA for review.
 The SSA will reach out with any questions or concerns about your claim.
 You can also check your application status at any time on the SSA’s website.

 Step 4: Look For Your Determination Letter In the Mail

-Once the SSA completely reviews your Social Security disability claim, you can expect a letter in the mail.
-This is called a determination letter, and it tells you whether your application got approved or denied.
-If you’re denied, you have 60 days to file your appeal in writing.
+Once the SSA completely reviews your Social Security disability claim, expect a letter in the mail.
+This is called a determination letter, and it reveals if you got approved or denied benefits.
+If denied, you have 60 days to file your appeal in writing.

-While the benefits application process may feel straightforward, getting help from a disability attorney doubles your chances for approval.
-A lawyer won’t charge you anything for professional claim help now.
-Getting professional legal assistance can also maximize any benefits you’re rightly owed and get them paid to you faster.
-In fact, 2 in 5 first-time applicants get denied benefits because they fill the claim forms out wrong.
-That includes people who apply for disability online using the SSA’s website!
-In addition, these attorneys work on contingency, so you won’t pay any fees until after your case wins.
-And if you do win, you’ll only pay a small, one-time fee.
+While process may feel straightforward, getting help from a disability attorney doubles your chances for benefit approval.
+Getting professional legal assistance can also maximize any benefits the SSA owes you and speed up those payments.
+In addition, these attorneys work on contingency.
+So if the SSA won’t award you benefits, you owe $0 for legal assistance.
+And if you do win, then you’ll only pay a small, one-time fee.